‘Hold still, old boy. I’m almost done.’

 Frost’s health problem might explain why Shasta doesn’t want them to visit and also why she’s too busy to talk on the phone.* Taïga feels sorry for the sad little boy, but she seems to have resigned to only communicate with her mother by texts or mail.
 When she was younger, she felt it rewarding to know that Shasta had also abandoned Rowan and didn’t speak to him neither.
 But now she’s only worried, having a gut feeling something is amiss.

 That’s why she sneaks up to the attic in the dark hours of the night when she’s sure everyone’s asleep, to read the old grimoires Granny keeps up there.
 She can now light the candles with a flick of her hand, but usually she doesn’t even have to do it herself – they light up as soon as she enters the room and same goes for the door.
 In the beginning she had to stand in front of it, reaching out with her hands and concentrate so hard it gave her a headache for days afterwards.
 Now she can open or close any door without even thinking about it.
 Practical, you say?
 Not really.
-She has to think about using the door handles, or the doors would fly open in a rather suspicious way.
+She now has to think about using the door handles, or the doors would fly open in a rather suspicious way.

-She can’t give orders to the spellbooks, she has to accept what they decide to reveal.
-She avidly reads what the dusty old books divulges, in the hope of stumbling upon something that might help her explain her strange dreams…
+She can’t give orders to the spell books, she has to accept what they decide to reveal.
+She avidly reads what the dusty old books divulges, in the hope of stumbling upon something that might help her explain her strange dreams about her mother.

-She would like to try the palantìr again, but after some fruitless attempts only resulting in a horrible, helpless feeling of suffocating before finally passing out, she has stayed away.
+She is sure the palantìr is the key, but after some fruitless attempts at using it only resulting in a horrible, helpless feeling of suffocating before finally passing out, she has stayed away from the crystal ball.
 She’s soon fifteen, and will start her training in a few weeks.
-Then she will try it again.
+Then she will try it again with Granny.
 And she will master it.

-Taïga and Linn are sophomores at Fairview Heights High School.
+It is Taïga and Linn’s first year at Fairview Heights High School.
 They are both good students, even if Linn has a tad better results than her best friend.
 They usually spend the afternoons at the library, doing their homework together.
 It is an exciting year for both girls, with lots of new things to take in.
 Including boys.
 Taïga hasn’t really thought about having a boyfriend, but Linn is falling in and out of love so fast Taïga has trouble keeping up.
 Since a few days back, Linn has a crush on Jayler, bad boy n°1 and Don Moroni’s grandson.
 Taïga doesn’t understand what her best friend sees in him, apart from his ripped body which, she has to admit, has a certain appeal.

 ‘Don’t be such a bitch!’
-Linn glares at Taïga.
+Linn glares at her.
 ‘OhmyGod!
 He’s looking at us!
 How do I look?’

 ‘Frantic, flustered and available.’